-A series of practical and informative events during the week leading up to the UN Climate Change Conference in Glasgow.
+We held a series of practical and informative events during the last week of October 2021, leading up to the UN Climate Change Conference in Glasgow.

 What in the world are we doing?

-A free event for families exploring climate and environmental issues through a variety of interactive activities.
-There will be things to find out about, to make and take away, and a space to reflect.
+At this free event for families we explored climate and environmental issues through a variety of interactive activities.

 Food for thought

 Reducing our meat intake can play an important part in reducing carbon emissions.
 No less than 5 vegetarian options were available at this meal, and sadly we don’t have photos of any of them!